 Worried that the company were not taking the issue seriously, Tony took it upon himself to contact the police, but as soon as Sharon became aware that Tony had gone over her head she began making his life difficult.

 Sharon’s attitude towards him completely changed.
 She accused him of undermining her.
 She said his performance was not what it should be, setting him objectives which were unachievable.
 She also encouraged other staff to ostracise him.

 Tony raised a grievance about this treatment to the Managing Director.
 This was not investigated properly; the MD sided with Sharon over Tony and did not uphold his grievances.

 Tony therefore resigned and claimed constructive dismissal.

-Matthew Grant advised Tony from our office in Brighton on his rights and helped him to bring a claim of automatic unfair dismissal.
+We advised Tony from our office in Brighton on his rights and helped him to bring a claim of automatic unfair dismissal.
 We set out to prove that Tony had resigned in response to serious breaches of contract including the breakdown of mutual trust and confidence, the final straw of which was the company’s decision to side with his manager.
 We showed that his employer had subjected him to a detriment by threatening him with a performance review, on the grounds he had made a whistle blowing disclosure.

-Matthew used care home documents to help Tony to prepare a robust Witness Statement which undermined the allegations of under-performance and exposed Sharon’s true motive.
+We used care home documents to help Tony to prepare a robust Witness Statement which undermined the allegations of under-performance and exposed Sharon’s true motive.